kdmulligan/processFCC/README.md

 #> [11] "tech_code"  "consumer"   "max_down"   "max_up"     "business"
 ```

-These datasets are key to knowing where fixed broadband internet is
+These data sets are key to knowing where fixed broadband internet is
-provided however due to their size (\> 8 GB) and complexity many
+provided however due to their size (> 8 GB) and complexity many
 researchers avoid using them.
 The data cannot be used in its raw form
 available from the FCC website because there are multiple rows per
 Census Block per unique broadband provider, technology, and speed.
 This